dfxml-working-group/dfxml_schema/README.md

-This is the schema for Digital Forensics XML, version 1.1.1.
+This is the schema repository for Digital Forensics XML, version 1.1.1.

+If you intend to use the dfxml.xsd file as a DFXML document validator, note that you will also need to download two accompanying .xsd files under the "ref" directory.
+The easiest way to do this is by downloading the repository as a Git clone, or by downloading the [zip archive](https://github.com/dfxml-working-group/dfxml_schema/archive/master.zip) from the Github page.

 To report issues, questions, or feature requests, please either:
 * File a Github issue, seeing first if it is already filed, [here](https://github.com/dfxml-working-group/dfxml_schema).